1. Explain what is Scala?

 50. What Is Case Class?
 What Is Case Object?
 What Are The Advantages Of Case Class?

-Case class is a class which is defined with “case class” keywords.
-Case object is an object which is defined with “case object” keywords.
+Answer : Case class is a class that is defined with “case class” keywords.
+A case object is an object which is defined with “case object” keywords.
 Because of this “case” keyword, we will get some benefits to avoid boilerplate code.

 Advantages of case class:

 - By default, Scala Compiler adds toString, hashCode and equals methods.
 We can avoid writing this boilerplate code.